Disability tax credit (DTC)

 What is considered a disability?

-A prolonged impairment means that an activity is impossible to perform or takes 3 times longer to perform than a person of similar age without impairment, even using care, tools or medication.
-The obstacle is almost always present and has lasted or is expected to last for at least 12 months.
+To qualify for the Disability Tax Credit (DTC), you or your dependent must have a significant and long-term impairment.
+An activity must be impossible to perform or take at least three times longer than someone of the same age without an impairment, even with care, tools, or medication.
+The limitation must be present almost all the time and has lasted or is expected to last at least 12 months.

 Types of activities taken into account for the DTC